fpserg/RealMe/docs/PRODUCT/2026-07-27/LI.md

 LI

 Made it home on time after leaving Investor Day halfway.
 Oksi was exhausted by kids, and left for dentist visit.
 I’m in charge.

+LI

+Owling was hit by a boy on bicycle when running after a ball.
+Fortunately no injuries and back to explorer mode soon after.
+Alisa and Sergey were fiercely arguing with the boy who hit Owling and made him apologize